 What comes next

 This is the first post in a ten-part series on building an AI-native product organization.
-Each post documents a specific piece of the system I built and deployed in my current role: the signal synthesis brief, the opportunity canvas evolution, how PMs shifted from spec-writers to prototype builders, how we run research previews instead of traditional launches, and how we measure whether the system is actually working.
+Each post documents a specific piece of the system I am currently building in my role as CPO: the signal synthesis brief, the opportunity canvas evolution, how PMs shifted from spec-writers to prototype builders, how we run research previews instead of traditional launches, and how we measure whether the system is actually working.

 Some of it will be directly applicable to your organization.
 Some will need adaptation for your stack, your team's current maturity, and your customers' expectations.
-But the core sequence holds: fix the intelligence layer first.
-The rest follows from there.
+The core sequence is this: fix the intelligence layer first, so you have the right inputs and the right conviction before you build.

 Post 2 covers the signal synthesis system and the prioritization framework that replaced our weekly debate meetings.